apepenkov/Telegram/README.md

 ## Telegram messenger for Android

-## Edited by @apepenkov to allow 100 accounts.
-Noithing else added/changed.
+## Edited by @apepenkov to allow 100 accounts + add +1 download/upload connection to improve files speed.

 [Telegram](https://telegram.org) is a messaging app with a focus on speed and security.
 It’s superfast, simple and free.